 If you are an inveterate chocoholic, you're sure to feel like you're in seventh heaven in places as fabulous as:

 - Serendipity III: A cafe that Andy Warhol used to frequent to exhibit some of his works and where today you can taste the Frozen Hot Chocolate, the house specialty.
 It is on the Upper East Side, near the Roosevelt Island cable car.

 - The Chocolate Room: Located in Brooklyn, this is a coffee shop entirely dedicated to chocolate.
 I recommend ordering the classic hot chocolate with a spicy touch and accompany it with a slice of cake.

 - Little Spain Market: If you feel like trying a cup of Spanish-style chocolate (a little thicker than the rest) along with some delicious churros, I advise you to go to this market located in the trendy neighborhood of Hudson Yards.

 If you don't know the words to the carols, don't worry, because the organizers provide songbooks for anyone who needs them.
-Just remember to bring your Christmas spirit, your best Santa hat and... let's sing!
+Just remember to bring your Christmas spirit, your best Santa beanie and... sing along!